Fast0610/web_dev/README.md

    Secure, efficient mailing system for transactional and bulk emails

 - 🗳️ Voting System
    Custom online voting platform with real-time result updates

+- 🗳️ Ongoing Projects
+   I am actively working on a few new projects, which are currently private.
+Details and demos will be available upon request or once development is complete.
+Feel free to reach out if you'd like to discuss them.

 *Interested in viewing any project?
 Feel free to [contact me](https://wa.me/2349122001163) for access, demos, or collaboration opportunities.*